The Stiffler Labyrinth

 In walking our labyrinth, you will have gone 1/3 of a mile.

-- Please remove your shoes and do not take any drinks into the labyrinth.
-You will pass others while walking or they may pass you.
-Remember, they, too, are on a personal pilgrimage.
+Please do not take any drinks into the labyrinth.
+You will pass others while walking or they may pass you; remember, they, too, are on a personal pilgrimage.
 Being silent helps each one with their walking and praying.

 Labyrinth guides are identified by the symbolic pendant they wear around their neck.
 They are there to answer any questions you might have and help you get the most from your walk.